GRIB107/GRIB107/README.md

 # Hello, I`m Mikhail Gadomin :wave:!
 ### Data analyst | Data Ingeneer

 Data analyst with a passion for uncovering patterns and turning raw data into actionable insights.
 I enjoy working with messy datasets, asking the right questions, and building clean pipelines.
 Also I like memes and computer games.
-Always curious, always learning.
+Always curious, always learning :top:.

 ## :hammer_and_wrench: Languages and tools: